OliviaDrayson/Radiomics/Radiomics_Code/README.md

 User can analyse a single image at a time or undergo a batch run.
 Batch run requires a folder containing only DICOM image folders.
 The names of the folders will be used as the IDs of the images.

 Single image mode allows for better viewing of the segmentation both a 2D slice and a 3D mesh volume.

+## Getting Started

+I recommend setting up an anaconda virtual environment for running this application.
+This is predominantly because the pyradiomics software depends on specific versions of some python libraries.

+1. Install Anaconda

+Visit: [Anaconda site](https://www.anaconda.com/products/individual) to install anaconda for your machine.

+2. Enter the directory where you want to save the GUI application.

+3. Clone this repository.

+4. Create a new virtual environment with python version 3.6.
+Proceed by typing y when prompted.
+Replace 'myenv' below with the preferred name of the virtual env.

+`<conda create -n myenv python=3.6>`

+5. Activate the environment:

+`<conda activate myenv>`

+6. Install the requirements file:

+`<pip install -r requirements.txt>`

+7. Install the pyradiomics library:

+`<python -m pip install pyradiomics>`

+Now the virual environment is set up and you can run the application!
+Enter `<python GUI_3DSegmentation.py>` in your terminal to run.

+Each time you want to use the application, activate the environment, enter the directory and run the application script.

 ## How to Use